eubinecto/cr-cw1/delieverables/report.md

 - justification - summarize them here. (judging from the results... of course.)
 - Pytorch is used instead of Keras as the author is more familiar with Pytorch than Tensorflow.

-## Literature review (8)
+## 2. Literature review

-> the spectrum of deep learning methods considered

 ![Current challenges for deep learning in robotics vision (Adapted from: (Sunderhauf et al. , 2018))](.report_images/0f2e0f09.png){width=150px}

-**Deep learning (e.g. the CNN above) is widely used to tackle challenges in cognitive robotics**.
-As illustrated in **Figure 1** above, the deep-learning-applicable challenges of robotic vision can be categorized into three conceptual axes:
+**Deep learning is widely used to tackle reasoning, embodiment and learning process of cognitive robotics**.
+As illustrated in **Figure 1** above, the deep-learning-applicable challenges of robotic vision can be categorized (Sunderhauf et al., 2018) into three conceptual axes:
-Reasoning, Embodiment and Learning (Sunderhauf et al., 2018).
+Reasoning, Embodiment and Learning.
 - any examples?: do state any concrete examples.
   - 1. one example from Reasoning:
   - 2. one example from Embodiment:
   - 3. one example from Learning:

 and.. what is the invariant of all the examples above?
+- all of those axes: they are all about .... "connecting parts", maybe?

 **That is because... (the reason for deep learning being widely used...)**